apache/accumulo-website/_docs-2-0/administration/crypto.md

 Accumulo stores a lot of metadata about the cluster in Zookeeper.
 Keep in mind that this metadata does not get encrypted with On Disk encryption enabled.

+### GCM performance

+The AESCryptoService uses GCM mode for RFiles.
+[Java 9 introduced GHASH hardware support used by GCM.](http://openjdk.java.net/jeps/246)

+A test was performed on a VM with 4 2.3GHz processors and 16GB of RAM.
+The test encrypted and decrypted arrays of size 131072 bytes 1000000 times.
+The results are as follows:

+    Java 9 GCM times:
+        Time spent encrypting:        209.210s
+        Time spent decrypting:        276.800s
+    Java 8 GCM times:
+        Time spent encrypting:        2,818.440s
+        Time spent decrypting:        2,883.960s

+As you can see, there is a significant performance hit when running without the GHASH CPU instruction.
+It is advised Java 9 or later be used when enabling encryption.

 [design]: {{ page.docs_baseurl }}/getting-started/design#rfile
 [rfile]: {% jurl org.apache.accumulo.core.client.rfile.RFile %}
 [AccumuloOutputFormat]: {% jurl org.apache.accumulo.core.client.mapred.AccumuloOutputFormat %}